 Driving is a privilege that most folks never want to be without.
 Losing your license due to a traffic violation can really impact your daily life.
 From making the commute to work to running errands or picking your kids up from after-school activities, driving is second nature yet a big part of most people’s lives.
-If you are facing a traffic violation that puts you at risk of losing your driver’s license, then you need to speak with our Westmoreland County traffic violations attorney.
+If you are facing a traffic violation that puts you at risk of losing your driver’s license, then you need to speak with our knowledgeable traffic violations lawyer.
 Our law office has a history of helping our clients fight their traffic tickets and resolve their traffic violations with minimal negative effects.

 Navigating the court system in Pennsylvania can be a daunting and confusing experience.
 There are so many different nuances to consider, based on the violation in question.
 Some common traffic violations that our clients bring to us include:

-- Failure to stop at a stop light or stop sign
+- Failure to stop at a stoplight or stop sign

 - Failure to properly signal when changing lanes

 - Failing to stop for a school bus

 - Reckless driving

 The penalties incurred for a traffic violation very wide depending on the specific violation.
 You may be assessed fines, lose points on your driver’s record, and even have your license suspended.
 Depending on the violation, fines can be quite exorbitant, and if you don’t pay them as agreed, you can incur additional costs and may even be arrested.